NGC 4490

 NGC 4490, also known as the Cocoon Galaxy, is a barred spiral galaxy in the constellation Canes Venatici.
-It lies at a distance of 25 million light years from Earth.
+It was discovered by German-British astronomer William Herschel on 14 January 1788.
+It is known to be of the closest interacting/merging galactic system.
+The galaxy lies at a distance of 25 million light years from Earth making it located in the local universe.
 It interacts with its smaller companion NGC 4485 and as a result is a starburst galaxy.
 NGC 4490 and NGC 4485 are collectively known in the Atlas of Peculiar Galaxies as Arp 269.
+The two galaxies have already made their closest approach and are rushing away from each other.
+It has been discovered that NGC 4490 has a double nucleus.

 NGC 4490 is located 3/4° northwest of beta Canum Venaticorum and with apparent visual magnitude 9.8, can be observed with 15x100 binoculars.
 It is a member of the Herschel 400 Catalogue.
-It belongs in Canes Venatici galaxy cloud II.
+It belongs to the Canes II Group.
+NGC 4490 has a system of satellite galaxies oriented roughly in a plane.

+Stellar stream

+A stellar stream 25,000 light years long connects the two interacting galaxies.
+The stellar stream is made of bright knots and large gas rich pockets.
+Young blue hot massive stars are formed in this region.

+Supernovae and Luminous Red Nova

-It was discovered by William Herschel in 1788.
-Two supernovae have been observed in NGC 4490, SN 1982F, and type II-P SN 2008ax, with peak magnitude 13.0.
+Two supernovae and one luminous red nova (LRN) have been observed in NGC 4490: